Generalized Eckardt points on del Pezzo surfaces of degree 1: Configurations of ten concurrent lines

 We obtain a clique of type 8 by removing two vertices $e_1,e_2$ from $T$ that are connected by an edge of weight 2.
 By \cite[Corollary 15]{WvL}, the stabilizer $H$ of $T$ in $W_8$ acts transitively on the clique $T$.
 Let $e_3$ be the vertex in $T$ with $e_1\cdot e_3=e_2\cdot e_3=2$.
 Then for every other pair $\{c_1,c_2\}$ of vertices in $T$ intersecting with multiplicity 2, the element of $H$ that sends $e_3$ to the unique vertex $c_3$ with $c_1\cdot c_3=c_2\cdot c_3=2$ sends the pair $\{e_1,e_2\}$ to $\{c_1,c_2\}$.
 Therefore, $H$ acts transitively on the set Since the cliques of type 8 in $T$ are complements of elements in $S$, we conclude that $H$ acts transitively of the cliques of type 8 in $T$, and, as before, we conclude that $W_8$ acts transitively on the set of cliques of type 8 in $G$.

 Now that we have proved that there are 8 orbits of cliques of size 10 in $G$ with only edges of weights 1 and 2, we are left to show that in characteristic 0, at most 6 of them can be realized as a generalized Eckardt point.
 In \cite[Proposition 4.6]{vLW} it is shown that a clique of type 4 can not be realized as a generalized Eckardt point outside characteristic 3, and the same is shown for a subset of a clique of type 7 in \cite[Proposition 5.4]{DW2} in characteristic 0.
-From Lemma \ref{lem: realizable iff conjuagte as well} we conclude that no cliques of type 4 or 7 can be realized as a generalized Eckardt point in these characteristics.
+From Lemma \ref{lem: realizable iff conjuagte as well} we conclude that no cliques of type 4 or 7 can be realized as a generalized Eckardt point outside characteristic 3 and in characteristic 0, respectively.
 This concludes part (i).

 (ii) Outside characteristic 2, the maximal size of a clique in $G$ with only edges of weights 1 and 3 corresponding to concurrent exceptional curves is 10 by \cite[Theorem 1.1]{vLW}.
 Moreover, from Remark \ref{rem: partners} it follows that such a clique should be of the form as claimed, since, for every element in such a clique, its partner intersects the same points on the ramification curve of $\varphi$.
 There is only one orbit of such cliques, which follows from \cite[Proposition 16]{WvL}. \qedhere \end{proof}